gcmphysalum/blog/posts/text-books/undergraduate.md

 ---

 ## Electronics
+- Electronic Devices and Circuit Theory by Louis Nashelsky and Robert Boylestad
-- Electronic Devices and Circuits by David A. Bell.
+- Electronic Devices and Circuits by David A. Bell

 ---